Jamesaay/Jamesaay/README.md

 - **Web Portfolio:** I aim to make a performant single page website to show potential employers and other developers the work I have done in my coding journey
 - **20 Games in 1:** I would like to make a web application that will hold a number of games that the whole family can play such as Connect 4, Checkers, Rock - Paper - Scissors etc.
-- **Twitch/Youtube Management Hub:** In the future, I plan on making some live gaming and programming content and would like some sort of application that has links to the chat, analytics etc. so I can better interact and keep track of the behind the scenes of the channel
+- **Twitch/Youtube Management Hub:** In the future, I plan on making some live gaming and programming content and would like some sort of application that has links to the chat, analytics etc. so I can better interact and keep track of the behind the scenes on the channel
-- **Pokémon Based Application:** TBD
+- **Pokémon Based Application:** I am a massive fan of Pokémon and would like to make sort of application that shows my love for the series and

-## Miscellaneous facts about me
+## Fun trivia about me

-- Something more to tell about me and other people
+- I currently live in Ireland but plan on moving to the Nordics in the future
-- Adding more things
+- I have lived all my life with a speech impediment called a stammer
-- I am a prolific gamer playing on both PC and Nintendo based hardware.
+- I am an avid gamer playing on both PC and Nintendo based hardware.
 Some of my favourite game series of all time are Pokémon, Super Mario, Borderlands and Elder Scrolls